 The price you’ll pay for term life insurance depends on a number of different factors.
 Among them are your age, your health, how much coverage you need, and the length of your policy.

 If you are young and in excellent health, you can expect to pay less money than someone much older.
 If you are single or living without kids, you might not need as much coverage as someone with multiple kids, meaning your premium is lower.
 The price of your policy will also be affected by whether you pay upfront or in installments, or if you opt for six months of coverage vs. twelve.
 This is the beauty of term life insurance – you can find something that fits your budget and needs.
-With Direct General Life, a term life policy costs less than $1 per day, meaning you could get coverage by simply not spending that dollar bill on a soda in the breakroom every day at lunch.
+With a term life insurance policy produced by Direct Auto, you can get coverage for less than $1 a day, roughly the same price as a soda.

 How to Talk About Life Insurance